codenamejason/hackmoney/app/README.md

 Hack Money Hackathon - DeFi

 Willing to make an income from a one time small Investment.
-We are a professional enterprise which
-A long service in the insurance industry.
+We are a professional enterprise's with long service in the insurance industry.

-The offering is for an initial investment, contract we Can provide return of funds over a negotiated time period.
+The offering is for an initial investment, with contract we Can provide return of funds over a negotiated time period.

 The app itself is easy to use and allows nominated amounts.